Hedwig Krüger

 Hedwig Krüger (born Hedwig Hennig; 1 April 1882 – 16 February 1938) was a German Communist politician.
-She was a member of the national parliament ("Reichstag") between 1924 and 1928.
+She was a member of the national parliament ("Reichstag") between May and December 1924.

 Life

 Early years

 Hedwig Hennig was born in Leipzig.
-Her father, Auguste Hedwig, was a metal worker from Dessau and an early member of the Social Democratic Party ("Sozialdemokratische Partei Deutschlands" / SPD): he had, in consequence, fallen foul of the Anti-Socialist Laws enacted by the Bismarck government between 1878 and 1881.
+Her father, August Hedwig, was a metal worker from Dessau and an early member of the Social Democratic Party ("Sozialdemokratische Partei Deutschlands" / SPD): he had, in consequence, fallen foul of the Anti-Socialist Laws enacted by the Bismarck government between 1878 and 1881.
 It was because of this that he had been obliged to leave Dessau, settling briefly in Leipzig before moving on again, to Halle, which is where his family grew up.
 After leaving school Hedwig took a clerical job with the local health insurance organisation (Krankenkasse).

 Political awakening

 She came from a politically engaged family, and as a teenager was active within the Workers' Education League ("Arbeiterbildungsverein").
 In April 1908 the National Association Law opened the way for women to join political parties, and in the same year Hedwig Hennig joined the SPD.
 Within he party she campaigned for the party to encourage greater youth involvement.